ALive-research/Slicer-Liver/Docs/adr/0005-github-actions-ci.md

 - **GitHub Actions minute consumption.**  Each `build-test` run will consume meaningful minutes; the public-repo allowance covers expected PR volume but is not infinite.
-When `develop` merges accumulate near the budget limit, options are self-hosted runners (Alternative B) or skipping the build job on docs-only PRs (path- filter optimisation).
+When `preview` merges accumulate near the budget limit, options are self-hosted runners (Alternative B) or skipping the build job on docs-only PRs (path- filter optimisation).